 The second attempt to integrate the University of Alabama was June 11, 1963, when Vivian Malone and James Hood arrived to be registered.
 This time members of the community, the university, the federal government, and the state government engaged in planning beforehand, hoping to ensure a non-violent outcome.
 Governor George Wallace used this occasion to speak out against federal intervention in state matters, but after stating his case, stepped aside to allow the registration to take place.
 The “stand in the schoolhouse door” took place at the door to Foster Auditorium.
-These events are shown in the next 8 entries.
+These events are shown in the first 12 entries.

 Civil Rights Activities in Tuscaloosa